Calibrate M Value

 Function Description

-A line M is a linear feature object composed of a set of points with X, Y coordinates and linear measurement values (M values).
-For example, highway milestones.
-Traffic management departments often use highway milestones to mark and manage road conditions, vehicle speed limits, and accident points on highways.
-Line M calibration is the process of adjusting route measurements to align with known reference points.
-For more information on route calibration, please refer to Calibrate the Route Overview.
+A linem is a linear feature object composed of points with X, Y coordinates and linear measure values (M values).
+For example, mile markers on highways, traffic control departments often use mile markers on highways to mark and manage road conditions, vehicle speed limits, and locations of accidents, etc. Linem M calibration is the process of adjusting route measurements to keep them consistent with known reference points.
+For more information about calibrating routes, please refer to the Calibrate Route Overview.

 Function Entry

-- Edit Data tab -> Drop-down menu of the Feature Editing group -> Calibrate M Values.
+• Edit Data tab -> Object Editing group drop-down box -> Calibrate M Value.

 Operation Instructions

-- Add the route data to the map window, set the layer to an editable state, and select a line M that requires M value calibration.
+1. Add the route data to the map window, set the layer to editable state, and select a linem that needs M value calibration.

-- The list in the dialog displays the coordinates and M values of the line M nodes.
-Users can check the route nodes to use as reference points for M value calibration.
-Selected line M nodes will be highlighted on the map, and the M values of the reference points can be directly modified in the list.
+3. The list in the dialog box displays the coordinates and M values of the linem.
+Users can check the route nodes as reference points for M value calibration.
+The selected linem nodes will be highlighted in the map, and the M values of the reference points can be directly modified in the list.

-- Set the calibration method in the parameters section.
-The calibration methods are divided into: Calibrate by Distance and Calibrate by Measure.
-For an introduction to these two calibration methods, please see the related content in Calibrate the Route Overview.
+4. Set the calibration method in the parameters section.
+The calibration methods are divided into two types: Calibrate by Distance and Calibrate by Measure.
+For an introduction to these two calibration methods, please refer to the Calibrate Route Overview.

-- Calibrate by Distance: Calculates M values based on reference points using the distance along the route between two points.
+• Calibrate by Distance: Calculates the M value based on the distance along the route between two reference points.

-- Ignore Gaps Between Subobjects: Sets whether to ignore intervals between subobjects.
-By default, intervals are ignored.
-A route can be a complex object containing multiple subobjects.
-Gaps occur when two subobjects are not continuous.
-Whether to ignore gaps between subobjects affects the continuity of route scale values.
-If gaps are ignored, the scale values will be continuous; otherwise, they will be discontinuous, and the distance of the gap between subobjects will be the Euclidean distance between the two endpoints.
+5. Ignore the Subobject Space: Sets whether to ignore intervals between subobjects.
+By default, intervals between subobjects are ignored.
+The route can be a complex object containing multiple subobjects.
+When two subobjects are discontinuous, intervals are generated.
+Whether to ignore the intervals between subobjects affects the continuity of route measure values.
+If the intervals are ignored, the measure values will be continuous; otherwise, they will be discontinuous, and the interval distance between subobjects will be the Euclidean distance between the two endpoints.

-As shown in the figure below, when ignoring gaps between subobjects, the M value of the endpoint of the first subobject is the same as the M value of the starting point of the second subobject.
-When not ignoring gaps, the M value of the starting point of the second subobject is the M value of the endpoint of the first subobject plus the Euclidean distance of the gap between them.
+As shown in the following figure, when ignoring intervals between subobjects, the M value of the end point of the first subobject is the same as the M value of the start point of the second subobject; when not ignoring intervals, the M value of the start point of the second subobject equals the M value of the end point of the first subobject plus the Euclidean distance of the interval between them.

-Notes:- At least two reference points are required for route calibration.
+• At least two reference points are required for calibrating the route.
 It is recommended to use the two reference points closest to the node to be calibrated.

-- If the M value of a reference point is null (i.e., -9999), the line M calibration will fail.
+• If the M value of a reference point is no value, i.e., -9999, the linem M value calibration will fail.

 Related Topics